 I had not before actively considered the importance of relationship words: this was the start of prepositional awareness for me.
 Thank you, L., for many things, including introducing me to the power of prepositions.

 But prepositions?
-They are plain Jane connectors.
+They are boring relators.
 They are just, well, there.

-Prepositions have utility, sure.
-It would be difficult to live without them, I will agree.
-Kind of like doors.
-Doors are useful but how often do I think about them?
-Wait a minute, I said to myself as I followed the simile.
-A door can be the opening to a whole new world...
+They have utility, sure.
+It would be difficult to live without them, I think you will agree.
+Rather like doors.
+Doors are useful but how often does one think about them?
+Wait a minute, I said to myself, as I followed the simile to its potential.
+A door can open to a whole new world...

-I wonder if prepositions, if these often little and typically overlooked words, do not serve a mighty and important role in life.
+I have since wondered if prepositions, if these often little and typically overlooked words, could not have a mighty and important role in life.
 A preposition, after all, demonstrates how the speaker/ writer/ song composer/ poet/ thinker/ person in the inside of her head believes objects are connected to other objects.
 How verbs relate with things.
-Don't run to scissors has a very different meaning than Don't run with scissors.
-Prepositions show what the relationship of something/ some action is with another thing/ action.
+A silly example: do not run with scissors has a significantly different meaning than do not run to scissors.
+Prepositions show relationship.
+How something is connected/ has importance in comparison to another thing/ action.

-I suggest this: that the prepositions you use to connect with life tell/ inform you/ help you create/ form how you relate to your life.
-They significantly influence the quality of the life you live.
-What you yourself have, and can give to others.
+I suggest you consider this: that the prepositions you use to connect with life tell/ inform you/ help you create/ form how you relate to your life.
+That they can significantly influence the quality of the life you live.
+That they hold insight to what you yourself believe, and reflect what you can give to others.

-Here is the sentence I would like you to consider.
-I ask you to apply, to choose the preposition that best reflects what you believe about your life right now.
+Here is the experiment I would like you to consider.
+It is a sentence.
+I ask you to apply, to choose, the preposition that best reflects what you believe about your life right now.

 Life is beyond me.

 Life is through me.

 Life is for me.